Jrodr4544/NET-i/README.md

 bundle install

-After installing the gems start a local server using rails or your preference, but in order to comply with the api keys bind it to localhost:3000 which rails does by default.
+After installing the gems, start a local server using rails or your preference but in order to comply with the settings for the api keys bind it to localhost:3000 which rails does by default.

 rails server -b localhost

-# For assessment

-This might only be able to run locally since the api keys in place are 'exclusive'.
-Might only be available from IP addresses I provided to APIs (specifically google maps)

 # Contributing

 Feel free to pull request or report any bugs on github at http://www.github.com/jrodr4544/NET-i .
 Please also check out the code of conduct at http://contributor-covenant.org/ , this project is welcome to any collaborations under the specifications in the covenant.

+# Notes

+This might only be able to run locally since the api keys in place are 'exclusive'.
+This means that it may only be available from the IP addresses provided to the APIs (specifically google maps)